 How often do they happen?

 There are various other Community Action Groups that organise them across Oxfordshire at various dates and places.
-These groups are working on having one public central calendar for all repair cafés; in the meantime you can search for your nearest next café on the Oxfordshire County Council site, the Oxfordshire Recycles facebook page, or the Oxfordshire CAG Network events website.
+You can search for your nearest next café on the Oxfordshire County Council site, the Oxfordshire Recycles facebook page, or the Oxfordshire CAG Network events website.

 Who are the repairers?

 The repairers are volunteer community members who have a range of skills and experience in various fields that they are prepared to offer, such as electrics, electronics, clothing, bicycles, etc. For some, repairing items in a certain category e.g. IT is also a full time job, and others may be retired professionals or hobbyists with relevant experience.
 Those leading on repairs in a particular category must rate their skills as intermediate or advanced, but we also welcome beginners to assist and upskill.

 Who should come?